-Summer is coming to a close – as heralded by the full rows of school supplies showing up in stores and back-to-school ads in all the various media forms.
+We’re on to the latter half of summer vacation– as heralded by the full rows of school supplies showing up in stores and back-to-school ads in all the various media forms.
 But that doesn’t mean you can’t have fun with those last few weeks of summer!
-The best part – you probably have these items at your home.
+For many military families, funds are not aplenty, but the kids still need things to do.
+These ideas will solve one problem, without creating another.
+End of summer fun at home.
+The best part – you probably have these items already.
 No shopping involved, just fun!

 Slip and Slide